 Washing a silk tie is risky and far more difficult than cleaning cotton, polyester, or other fabrics.
-Due to the delicate fabric and meticulous stitching, it’s best to avoid cleaning a tie—particularly a silk tie—only if you know precisely how to do it.
+Due to the delicate fabric and meticulous stitching, it’s best to clean a tie—particularly a silk tie—only if you know precisely how to do it.
 A tie should be either hand-washed or dry-cleaned, depending on the material, and then air-dried to avoid damage.
-Don't put a silk tie in the washing machine, as it's bound to destroy its prized shape and color beyond recognition.
+Resist the urge to put a silk tie in the washing machine, as it's bound to destroy its shape and color beyond recognition.

-Fabric protectant can safeguard your silk tie from some errant food, beverage, and ink stains, but only if it's applied in advance.
-If it's too late for that, you can try to get the stain out at home on your own—but it might be better to take it to a dry-cleaning professional.
+Fabric protectant can safeguard your silk tie from some errant food, beverage, and ink stains but only if it's applied in advance.
+If it's too late for that, you can try to remove the stain at home on your own—but it might be better to take it to a professional.

 Since silk ties aren't worn close to the skin, you'll only need to spot-clean them most of the time.
 If you frequently wear a favorite silk tie, however, a deeper cleaning at the dry cleaners about once a year should suffice to brighten and refresh the item.

 - Dry napkin or blotting cloth

 - Stain remover formulated for silk